 Also, the cost of living site Numbeo reports that the cost of living is more expensive in Mexico City in almost every category compared to the prices in Medellín.
 Also, the Expatistan cost of living website reports that the cost of living in Mexico City is 21 percent higher than in Medellín.

-However, some expats living in Mexico try to avoid the higher cost of living in Mexico City by living in a small town.
+In addition, some expats living in Mexico try to avoid the higher cost of living in Mexico City by living in a small town.

 3. Healthcare – Medellín vs Mexico City